grantbow/fit/README.md

 Other issue systems may use databases, hidden directories or hidden branches.
 While these may be useful techniques in certain circumstances this seems to unnecessarily obfuscate access.

+Tags have been significantly enhanced since they were originally implemented.
+Using the above options the default behavior of boolean present/not present file names in a "tags" subdirectory can instead be filenames like Status that contain the values or even simple tag\_key\_value filenames with empty contents or comment contents.
+The last option enables great flexibility.
+A few keys are hard coded in the program with special features: Identifier, Priority, Status, Milestone, Tag.

+As every bug system operates within the context of a number of people that use the system efforts have been made in the code to support as many system choices as reasonably possible.
+Comments and suggestions are welcomed.
+Pull requests are even better but are not required to participate in this project.

 ### Hooks